Stefan Kubiak: French Foreign Legion

 Mixing in with the German expellees, Kubiak found his way to Allied-occupied Germany.
 While there – penniless, hungry, and with no documents – he was arrested by the French gendarmerie.
 He was forced to choose between prison and service in the French Foreign Legion.
 Kubiak chose the latter and was sent, via the port of Marseille, to do intense training in Algeria.
 After finishing his training there, now as a soldier of the French Foreign Legion, Kubiak took part in suppressing anti-colonial riots in French Morocco in 1946.

-In December of the same year, he boarded the ship called Pasteur and was sent to Indochina.
+In December of the same year, he boarded the SS Pasteur ship and was sent to Indochina.
 At the beginning of 1947, his unit was stationed in Nam Định to combat Vietnamese insurgency in the region using search and destroy operations.
 After witnessing methods of interrogation and torture used by the French forces against Vietnamese peasants, which often resulted in murders and rapes of the civilian population, Kubiak believed he was fighting on the wrong side and decided to desert.
 He conspired with two Germans and an Austrian in the Legion who felt the same way, and together they devised an escape plan that led them into the forest.